cncf/toc/process/archiving.md

 What does archiving for a CNCF project mean?

-* CNCF will no longer provide any support for the project, via service desk
+* CNCF will no longer provide support for the project via service desk
-* CNCF will list archived projects online, but other marketing activities are stopped
+* CNCF will list archived projects online
+* Trademarks and domain names of archived projects are still hosted by the CNCF and the Linux Foundation
+* CNCF can provide services such as documentation updates to help transition users.
-* Archived CNCF projects will be transferred to the Linux Foundation for neutral holding and support
+* Other CNCF marketing activities will no longer be provided for the project

 ## Reactivating an Archived Project